 Things to do in Diani

 First things first, enjoy the magical sunrises and sunsets in Diani.
-Spend time at the beach, swim, walk, and chill.
-Beach aside, there’s plenty to in Diani.
+Spend time at the beach, swimming, walking, and chilling.
+Beach aside, there’s plenty to do in Diani.

 - Water activities vary from swimming, snorkelling, kitesurfing, jet skiing, and scuba diving to sky diving or strolling along the beach.